-In previous versions of Irrigation F/X, you would have been required to dead-end a lateral pipe from a valve to a Schematic area for the valve to be recognized as piped to that area.
+In previous versions of Irrigation F/X, you would have been required to dead-end a lateral pipe from a valve to a Schematic area for the valve to be recognized as piped to that Schematic Irrigation area.
 We've since engineered Schematic areas with the ability to connect automatically with valves placed within them.
-If you've placed a valve within a Schematic area but that area doesn't seem to be recognizing the valve, you may need to update to the latest version.
+If you've placed a valve within a Schematic area but that Schematic Irrigation area doesn't seem to be recognizing the valve, you may need to update to the latest version.

 We'll illustrate the capabilities of this updated feature with an example where we've placed four valves into one Schematic area.

-In the scenario pictured below, we've drawn lateral pipe between two of the four valves and additional areas.
+In the scenario pictured below, we've drawn lateral pipe between two of the four valves and additional Schematic Irrigation areas.
 Note that the flow to the four valves has been updated in respect to where they are now piped.

-Pipe from valve to Schematic Area
+Pipe from valve to Schematic Irrigation area

-Pipe from valve to two Schematic Areas
+Pipe from valve to two Schematic Irrigation areas

 In the example shown above, a valve is piped into, and dead-ends within, a Schematic Irrigation area with 29.26 gpm of flow.
 This valve will now register that amount of flow.